 We have found the most effective way to raise donations is a combination of direct email and posting the wish list drive page to social media.

-Other than Madison High School's Support the Troops campaign, all of Student Wish List Project's partnered charities have 501(c)(3) status, which means that donation of goods to these organizations is tax-exempt.
+All of Student Wish List Project's partnered charities have 501(c)(3) status, which means that donation of goods to these organizations is tax-exempt.
 Donors need to include a gift receipt with their name and address if they would like to receive a receipt for their donation from the charitable organization.